Charles W. Chesnutt: Race relations

 Chesnutt's views on race relations put him between Du Bois' talented tenth and Booker Washington's separate but equal positions.
-In 1905, he delivered a speech to the Boston Historical and Literary Association, and later published his speed as an essay titled "Race Prejudice; Its Causes and Its Cure."
-In the speech, he spoke about dismantling race antagonism "stone by stone" as the Black middle class continued to grow and prosper.
-As he recounted the history of Black achievements and spoke on poverty, Chesnutt cited many specific numbers and statistics in his speech, and called for full African American rights.
+In 1905, he delivered a speech to the Boston Historical and Literary Association, and later published his speech as an essay titled "Race Prejudice; Its Causes and Its Cure."
+In the speech, he spoke about dismantling race antagonism "stone by stone" as the black middle class continued to grow and prosper.
+As he recounted the history of black achievements and spoke on poverty, Chesnutt cited many specific numbers and statistics in his speech, and called for full African American rights.

-Chesnutt had little tolerance for the new ideology of race pride.
-He envisioned instead a nation of "one people molded by the same culture."
+Chesnutt envisioned a nation of "one people molded by the same culture."
 He concluded his remarks with the following statement, made 58 years before Dr. Martin Luther King Jr. delivered his "I Have a Dream" speech:

 Social and political activism

 Starting in 1901, Chesnutt turned more energies to his court reporting business and, increasingly, to social and political activism.
 Beginning in 1910, he served on the General Committee of the newly founded National Association for the Advancement of Colored People (NAACP).
-Working with W. E. B. Du Bois and Booker T. Washington, he became one of the early 20th century's most prominent activists and commentators.
+Working with W.E.B.
+Du Bois and Booker T. Washington, he became one of the early 20th century's most prominent activists and commentators.

 Chesnutt contributed some short stories and essays to the NAACP's official magazine, The Crisis, founded in 1910.
 He did not receive compensation for these pieces.
-He wrote a strong essay protesting the southern states' successful actions to disfranchise Black people at the turn of the 20th century.
+He wrote a strong essay protesting the southern states' successful actions to disfranchise black people at the turn of the 20th century.
 To his dismay, their new constitutions and laws survived several appeals to the United States Supreme Court, which held that the conditions imposed (by new electoral registration requirements, poll taxes, literacy tests and similar conditions) applied to all residents and were therefore constitutional.
-Although a couple of rulings went against the states, they devised new means to keep Black people from voting.
+Although a couple of rulings went against the states, they devised new means to keep black people from voting.

 In 1917, Chesnutt protested showings in Ohio of the controversial film The Birth of a Nation, which the NAACP officially protested at venues across the nation.
 In Ohio he gained prohibitions against the film.
 Set during Reconstruction, the film glorified the Ku Klux Klan, which had taken violent action against freedmen.
 The Klan was revived following this film, reaching a peak in membership nationally in 1925, as chapters were founded in the urban Midwest and West as well as the South.

 Chesnutt died on November 15, 1932, at the age of 74.
 He was interred in Cleveland's Lake View Cemetery.